Kuari Pass Trek: A Winter Heaven for Adventure seekers

 7. Light Source

-Finally, carry a torch or a headlamp with spare batteries.
-Campsites and trails can get dark, so having your own light source is non-negotiable.
+Finally, never forget a torch or a headlamp with spare batteries.

 1. Build Physical Fitness